wildanrustandy/dev-docker/README.md

 ### Example Environment Files

-This repository includes example environment files for different setups:
+This repository includes example environment files for different setups, organized in the `env-sample/` directory:
-- `.env.example.odoo14` - Configuration for odoo14 environment
+- `env-sample/.env.example.odoo14` - Configuration for odoo14 environment
-- `.env.example.equip` - Configuration for equip environment
+- `env-sample/.env.example.equip` - Configuration for equip environment
-- `.env.example.equip_prj` - Configuration for equip_prj environment
+- `env-sample/.env.example.equip_prj` - Configuration for equip_prj environment

-To set up your environment, copy the appropriate example file to `.env` and modify as needed.
+To set up your environment, use the switching script or copy the appropriate example file to `.env` and modify as needed.

 ## Troubleshooting